 The building occupies a corner lot in Nobeoka, Miyazaki Prefecture in Japan.
 It grew over time to reach its current total area of 4736 square feet (440 square meters) distributed across two floors.
-The project started as an initiative organized by a Japanese magazine BRUTUS, which invited readers who wanted to renovate their houses as well as several selected architects, and matched each reader to their favorite architect.
+Japanese magazine BRUTUS helped jumpstart the project by calling for readers who wanted to renovate their houses, then pairing those readers with their favorite architects.

 Schemata Architects renovated the building working in close collaboration with the client and his wife, who wanted the project to preserve the history of the building.
 In discussing the design, the team reached the conclusion that the optimal size of the residential part would be as small as 1829 square feet (170 square meters).
 This meant that there was a large unused floor area that had to somehow be incorporated into the concept.